infinitered/open-source/Continuous-Deployment-Setup-NPM.md

 6. Add the `Circle CI` Github team (Including the `infinitered-circleci` user) to your repo (https://github.com/infinitered/YOURPROJECT/settings/collaboration)
 7. Check git tags `git tag --merged master`.
 Ensure that what shows up there matches what you expect to see.
   - Sometimes this doesn't match what Github shows.
 So, you need to do a manual release and be sure to tag it in git with `git tag -a v1.4.0 -m "my version 1.4.0"`.
 Then push the tag up to github with `git push --tags`.
 Talk to Carlin or Jamon about this if you're confused.
   - If you haven't created any tags yet, there will be no output.
-I'm not entirely sure what semantic-release will do in this case.
+If you publish without any tags, it will default to `1.0.0` which is probably not what you want.

+## Manual Release

+1. If you haven't published a manual release yet, go ahead and do so now. `yarn publish` will do the job.

 ## Test Automatic Release